Leon-Yu0320/BTI-Plant-phenotyping/README.md

 ### 1. Experimental setup and photo collections
 All photos will be collected by Raspberry Pi camera along with light-weight [**facilities**](https://www.protocols.io/view/bti-mobile-plant-phenotyping-system-phenotyping-fa-cavmse46) developed for MULTI_PLANT IMAGES phenotyping and SIDE_VIEW IMAGES phenotyping.
-To ensure the correct metadata fetching including **camera ID, plant ID, year, date, month, hour, minute, and other experiments related information** from the name of each photo in subsequent data processing.
+To ensure the correct metadata fetching including **camera ID, plant ID, year, date, month, hour, minute, and other experiments related information** from the name of each photo in the subsequent data processing.
 The data collection will be initiated by **two individual shell scripts with respective fixed naming criteria**.
-Photo name examples from per experiment setup were listed as follow:
+Photo name examples from per experiment setup were listed as follows:

 **MULTI_PLANT IMAGES:**
 ```